1

 Utilization Coordinators are healthcare professionals responsible for reviewing and monitoring the use of medical services to ensure patients receive appropriate care efficiently and cost-effectively.
 They assess treatment plans, review medical records, and help coordinate care among providers to ensure compliance with insurance and regulatory guidelines.
 Utilization Coordinators also work with clinical staff to determine the medical necessity of procedures and help optimize patient outcomes while managing healthcare costs.

-What is a utilization coordinator?
+What does a utilization management coordinator do?

 More about Utilization Coordinator jobs